-For the Fall 2015 semester, the date that refundable financial aid will begin posting to student accounts is September 13.
+For the Spring 2016 semester, the date that refundable financial aid will begin posting to student accounts is February 1.
 Refunds can begin to post in the next business day's processes.
 Each student's situation is different based on numerous factors, therefore not every student’s financial aid will be posted at the same time.

 - New this year, for students not in a 16 week class, aid posting onto student accounts will be determined by the students’ first day of class.
 Thus, those students whose first day of class is Tuesday will see their aid post onto their student accounts a day before students whose first day of class is Wednesday.